 This is a thermogram, a photo taken using thermal infrared technology.
 Thermograms help identify areas of heat loss.
 Blue represents areas of low heat loss, and red and orange represent areas of high heat loss.

+ELECTRICITY USE

-ELECTRICITY USE Many of the appliances and devices we use in our day to day lives require electricity.
+Many of the appliances and devices we use in our day to day lives require electricity.
 For convenience, we often leave them plugged in, even when we're not using them.
 However, these devices are still using electricity when they're plugged in, even if they're not turned on!
 This is often referred to as "vampire power" and it also contributes to higher energy consumption.
 How much "vampire power" exists in your school?

 Video game consoles, microwaves, and TVs are common vampire power draining appliances.
 Can you think of any others?

+WATER USE

-WATER USE While it may seem like there is an endless supply of water at school, it takes energy to transport, treat, heat and store water.
+While it may seem like there is an endless supply of water at school, it takes energy to transport, treat, heat and store water.
 Every time a toilet is flushed, a sink is turned on, or the drinking fountain is used, water enters a municipal water treatment system and undergoes processes that require energy.
 Water consumption makes up a component of our environmental footprint.
 How much water do you think gets used at your school every day?

 The Glenmore Water Treatment plant treats drinking water for people living in the south part of Calgary.
 Where does drinking water come from in your community, and where and how is it treated?

 MATERIALS FROM KIT

-- Infrared Thermometer

-- Energy Meter
+- Infrared Thermometer - Energy Meter

-- 1000 mL Graduated Beaker

 MATERIALS FROM CLASSROOM

-Stopwatch or Timer
+- Stopwatch or Timer - Container (at least 1L)

 TRY THESE ACTIVITIES

 Be a citizen scientist!

+Complete this survey4 to share how energy stewardship looks at your school: Your results will be added to an interactive map3 where you can view results from schools across Alberta!
+To complete the survey and view the map, scan or click on:

+Complete Survey

+View Map

+2. Complete these energy audit activities below to look more closely at heat loss, electricity use and water use at your school!

+HEAT LOSS

-- Complete this survey to share how energy stewardship looks at your school: https://arcg.is/1u4qii - Complete these energy audit activities to look more closely at heat loss, electricity use and water use at your school!
-HEAT LOSS Use the infrared thermometer to compare the temperature of different areas in your school (ie. doorways, near windows, classrooms, exterior walls, interior walls, etc).
-Compare these temperatures with the temperature reading of a thermostat in your school (if the thermostat is set at 20C and your infrared thermometer reads 15C, heat is escaping!)
+Use the infrared thermometer to compare the temperature of different areas in your school (ie. doorways, near windows, classrooms, exterior walls, interior walls, etc).
+Compare these temperatures with the temperature reading of a thermostat in your school (if the thermostat is set at 20°C and your infrared thermometer reads 15°C, heat is escaping!)
 Can you figure out where heat is escaping from your school?

+ELECTRICITY USE

-ELECTRICITY USE Use the energy meter to measure the amount of electricity used when the device or appliance is turned on, as well as when it is turned off (but still plugged in).
+Use the energy meter to measure the amount of electricity used when the device or appliance is turned on, as well as when it is turned off (but still plugged in).
 How much electricity are these devices using even when they are turned off?

+WATER USE

-WATER USE Measure the flow rate of water from a sink in your school: - Place the beaker under the faucet - Start your timer and turn the faucet on at full pressure for 10 seconds.
-Note: if your faucets are automatic, time how long the faucet stays on. • Measure the volume of water in the container (in L):
+Measure the flow rate of water from a sink in your school:

+- Place the container under the faucet - Start your timer and turn the faucet on at full pressure for 10 seconds.

+Note: if your faucets are automatic, time how long the faucet stays on.

+• Measure the volume of water in the container (in L):